 DICK JONES – THE BASEMENT TAPES

-The physical creaks and cracks of advancing age taken into account, it’s clear that a heart has grown old when its owner accepts that the dreams and visions of childhood and youth will never be fulfilled.
+The physical creaks and cracks of advancing age taken into account, it’s clear that a heart has grown old when its host accepts that the dreams and visions of youth will never be fulfilled.

 Some of us, however, never quite attain that level of sober maturity and we remain uncertain into dotage as to what we’re going to be when we grow up.
 I still hanker occasionally for a life on the footplate of a speeding steam locomotive, or at the controls of a Spitfire sweeping low over the White Cliffs of Dover.

 But my one great undiminished ambition, nurtured from early youth, has always been to play music for money.
 ‘Fun & profit’ was the rallying cry through successive bands jockeying for position amongst all the other contenders scrabbling at the foot of the ladder.
 Let this be what pays the bills!